Laura190/measureIntensityLabkitROIs/README.md

 The measurements are sorted by channel.
 The Ch# column indicates which channel is being measured.
 Each column is a measurment with a number at the end.
 Each number refers to an ROI, there are 8 columns per ROI.

+### TwoStacks2Hyperstack.ijm
+Creates a hyperstack from two image stacks

+It requires 2 images parts

 Developed and tested using ImageJ 1.53q Java 1.8.0_322